guillenjoshua/Employee-Tracker/README.md

 ## Description

 The Employee Tracker allows you to view employees from the database with variours options.
-Ability to view employees by department and Manager, Add and Remove employees, or update the employees role/title and their manager.
+Ability to view all employees and employees by department and Role.
+Also have the ability to add and remove employees, as well as update the employees role/title.

 ## Technologies
 The Employee Tracker is generated through node.js and the dependencies used were: mySQL to use/write data to and from the database and inquirer to prompt the user for information.